 - Segments are currently not supported

-- No change in permissioning, anyone with Newsletter access before will have access to Employee Newsletter
+- Anyone with permissions to access the legacy Newsletter access before will have access to Employee Newsletter

 Categories can be added to newsletters.
 When creating a newsletter, you can select a category, or add a new category, under Details.